c-ware/libpath/README.md

 intended to be preprocessed before being pushed as \*.m4c and \*.m4h respectively.
 If the source code in their preprocessed forms are too much for you-- and I don't blame you-- then see the non-preprocessed code.

+### Why are there so many changes in commits?
+Well, it's once again because of our code generation.
+If you think it's weird, so be it, but you have to remember that this is a library that is intended to be very portable.
+If our commit logs are a bit bloated, and that's the worst thing someone can find, I think I did an OK job.